IKEA Bullying Experiment Promotes Fraud and Fragility

 And here is the second reason.

 Why do kids become victims of verbal bullying, that is, of repeated insults by the same individuals?
 It’s because they get upset by insults.
 This has been understood by wise humans from time immemorial, and it’s the idea underlying the "sticks and stones" slogan.
-It’s also behind the statement that Eleanor Roosevelt is famous for: “No one can make you feel inferior without your consent.”
+It’s also behind the axiomatic statement attributed to Eleanor Roosevelt, expressing a basic tenet of cognitive behavior therapy: “No one can make you feel inferior without your consent.”
+[Sticklers for the accuracy of quotations, please read: https://quoteinvestigator.com/2012/04/30/no-one-inferior/ It seems that a reporter created the concise saying from something a bit longer that Ms. Roosevelt has said.
+The concise version has stuck.]

 It is practically impossible to continue insulting someone who isn’t getting upset by the insults.
 If you are not sure of this, watch my video titled “The Idiot Game”: https://www.youtube.com/watch?v=c_JVojbfNV0